 The international customs plaza will be built to accommodate projected border traffic to beyond the 2035 design year.
-The plaza will include 29 inbound primary inspection lanes and 9 toll collection lanes.
+The plaza will include 29 inbound primary inspection lanes and nine toll collection lanes.
 In addition to providing general traffic lanes for both passenger and commercial vehicles, the plaza will include dedicated NEXUS and FAST lanes to improve border crossing processing capabilities.
 The plaza layout illustrated in the concept design plates shows a fully developed plaza.
+Initial construction of the plaza may not include the fully developed plaza, as the plaza may be developed in stages.